 Radiation therapy uses invisible forms of high energy, such as X-rays and electron beams, to kill or damage cancer cells.
 Radiation is directed at tumors to damage the DNA of cancer cells, which prevents them from growing and dividing.
 Technological advancements have created radiation therapy techniques that precisely target cancer cells while minimizing radiation to nearby healthy cells.

-Scripps offers three main types of radiation therapy:
+Scripps MD Anderson offers three main types of radiation therapy:

 - External-beam radiation